liuandy1207/notes/topics/clangCompiling.md

 The order of compiler arguments does NOT matter (except for `-o`). <br>

 Do not provide a direct path to any `.h` header files.
 Only provide their directory. <br>
 Notice the syntax of `-I` in the example.
+The path is connected to `-I`.